 Tesla can use the American Arbitration Association for all cases.
 This is a private company panel of arbitrators which handle numerous types of business disputes for individuals and organizations.
 Since this organization is private company, the panel may, or may not be that neutral of a party.
 However, this does not guarantee that they will side with you over the powerful manufacturer.

 Another reason why arbitration can be risky is because you will lose your constitutional right to a jury to decide your matter.
-The California lemon law was created for California citizens, with their unique experiences and circumstances, to determine what constitutions a “lemon” under California law.
+The California lemon law was created for California citizens, with their unique experiences and circumstances, to determine what constitutes a “lemon” under California law.
 In an arbitration, one person decides such matters.
 This person is not guaranteed to be someone with similar life experiences.
-In many cases, they are not—typically arbitrators are retired judges or lawyers at the end of their legal careers.
+In many California lemon law Tesla cases, they are not—typically arbitrators are retired judges or lawyers at the end of their legal careers.
 Moreover, you lose very crucial rights our courts guarantee, for example extensive discovery into documents the defendant is hiding, deposition testimony under penalty of perjury, of its witness, and the very important right to appeal if you lose.

 Finally, this sneaky clause also makes it impossible for consumers to sue the manufacturer for additional issues.
 Such was the case for Debbie and Paul Nager with their $110,000 Tesla Model S.